Guest post by PG Routesetter Shannon EK Joslin

-Take note if the shoes that you are purchasing are lined with leather or synthetic materials (you can find this information in the technical specifications for each shoe).
+It’s important to take note if the shoes that you are purchasing are lined or unlined leather or synthetic materials (you can find this information in the technical specifications for each shoe).

 Another factor to consider when buying climbing shoes is your current and projected climbing level.
 Are you just starting out and don’t know if climbing will be your hobby of choice?

 Go for a more all-around shoe—the Evolv Defy or Elecktra will do you a solid.
 Think the sport of rock climbing (and your feet) will stick?
 Get some of the stickiest rubber out there and grab an advanced pair of Scarpa’s, LaSportiva’s or 5.10′s.

 Are you trying to branch into steep, hard boulders?
 Try the La Sportiva’s Solution or Five Ten’s Dragon.